 The good thing about this hyper-connected world we live in is that we have access to lots of information.
 For instance, we moms have access to an endless supply of advice about feeding our families right, helping our kids to succeed in a million endeavors, and making holidays and other occasions extra-special.
+It helps give us ideas as we attempt to conquer our mommy duties.
 The problem is that it is overwhelming.
-We begin to believe that we’re supposed to be good at all of these things, all of the time, and that anything less is bad parenting.
+We begin to believe that we’re supposed to be good at all of these things, all of the time and that anything less is bad parenting.

 But the truth is that we all have different gifts and strengths, and that’s okay!
 To help take the monkey off your back, we’ve broken mom-world down into the more and less important areas of focus.
 We hope it will help you be free!